rayhog/aviator-jekyll-template/_api/sw_verison1.2.md

   {: .success}

   <br>
-  The following diagaram shows the nodes, attributes, and relationships that feature software nodes and their relationships.
+  The following diagram shows the nodes, attributes, and relationships that feature software nodes and their relationships.
   <br>
   ![API Image](/images/sw_rel_to_ver.png){:class="img-responsive"} <br>